Smartechpm/alx-system_engineering-devops/0x00-shell_basics/README.md

-File 1-listit Display the contents list of your current directory
+File 2-bring_me_home changes the working directory to the user’s home directory